How much do you know about funding platforms?

 Thanks to this strategic partnership, Makuaque’s unique crowdfunding projects may now launch Wadiz, and Wadiztop projects may be introduced to the Japanese market.
 A new crowdfunding trend is emerging as projects that are similar yet distinct—each with its own unique appeal—come together.
 Isn’t that exciting?

-What kind of projects from overseas crowdfunding platforms would you like to see in Korea? 🙄
+What kind of projects from international crowdfunding platforms would you like to see in Korea? 🙄

 Let your imagination run wild!
 Who knows, it might just become a reality.